CLI Companion

 hapi new <project-name> [options]

-* `<project-name>`: (Required) The name of the directory where your new Hapi project will be created.
-This will also typically be used as the name of the project within `package.json`.
+- `<project-name>`: (Required) The name of the new project directory to be created.
+This will also be used as the project's name in `package.json`.

 Options